-Certain of our executive officers, directors and holders of more than 5% of our voting securities beneficially owned as of December 31, 2021 hold shares representing approximately 38.8% of our share capital.
+Certain of our executive officers, directors and holders of more than 5% of our voting securities beneficially owned as of December 31, 2022 hold shares that represent approximately 38.6% of our share capital.
 As a result, if these shareholders were to act together, they would be able to control all matters submitted to our shareholders for approval, as well as our management and affairs.
 For example, these persons, if they act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other shareholders may desire or result in management of our company that our public shareholders disagree with.